WoodlandsComputerScience/woodlandscomputerscience.github.io/src/pages/posts/2025-10-25-game-jam-results.md

   <a class="btn font-mono" href="https://cheesyinthehead.itch.io/scattered">Try on Itch.io!</a>
 </div>

-The game starts with memory match that the player needs to form pairs with.
-After the cards fall, there are two worlds (pair) that have cards to be collected to re-pair all the cards.
+The cards are scattered between the worlds.
+Collect the pairs of cards to win!